HassellHoff/Datastory2/index.md

-## The data and preprocessing
+## Phase one and two: Loading the datasets and creating the dataframes

-### QuoteBank data
+### Quote data

-***Basic info:*** The data with the quotes from different speakers are from QuoteBank.
-From the QuoteBank data we filtered quotes that were mentioned by the man the myth the legend Mr Elon Musk himself and wrote the it on a new file.
+***Basic info:*** The data with the quotes from different speakers are from QuoteBank from 2015 to 2020.
+From the QuoteBank data we filtered quotes that were mentioned by Mr Elon Musk himself and wrote the it on a new file.

-***Preprocessing:*** Since during the weekends the stock markets are closed, it was necessary to move all quotes that were posted during weekends to be on the next Monday.

 <img width="1638" alt="Screenshot 2021-12-17 at 8 51 32" src="https://user-images.githubusercontent.com/92207222/146501806-c1558819-3296-4a2e-b20f-a08bae2853a5.png">